mcremone/decaf/README.md

    - **Usage**: `-t` (no argument needed)

 3. **`-x` or `--copy`**:
    - Copies these two tarballs to your EOS area.
 For example, to run the same setup but for a different year you won’t need to tar and copy again.
-You can simply do: `python run_condor.py -p btag2017 -m 2017 -d QCD -c kisti`
+You can simply do: `python3 run_condor.py -p btag2017 -m 2017 -d QCD -c kisti`
    - **Usage**: `-x` (no argument needed))

 You can check the status of your HTCondor jobs by doing: